willstruggle/AES-accelerated-by-GPU-CUDA-/README.md

  ubuntu 16.04
  Nvidia Titan XP GPU

-(but you can still run the code on your own device, the only requirements is you have a Nvidia GPU.)
+(but you can still run the code on your own device, the only requirements is you have a Nvidia GPU)

 #Compile and implementation example :
   nvcc -o AES AES.cu